-F. TRIEDS with Intentional Human Movements
+F. TRIEDS With Intentional HMs

-To investigate on the effects that the human movements have on the performance of TRIEDS, we conduct experiments with none, one and two individuals keep moving back and forth in the shaded area as Figure 16 shows.
-Meanwhile, the transmitter is put on the purple dot and the receiver is on the green dot, detecting the states of two adjacent doors labeled as "D1" and "D2".
+To investigate on the effects that the HMs have on the performance of TRIEDS, we conduct experiments with none, one and two individuals keep moving back and forth in the shaded area as Fig. 16 shows.
+Meanwhile, the TX is put on the purple dot and the RX is on the green dot, detecting the states of two adjacent doors labeled as "D1" and "D2."
 The list of door states is in Table VII.
-For each set of experiments, TRIEDS detects the states of the two doors for 5 minutes during the normal working hours.
+For each set of experiments, TRIEDS detects the states of the two doors for 5 min during the normal working hours.